 Your Social Services office will require you to complete a food stamp interview as the second part of your application.
 You may be the designated person to complete the interview if you are the head of the household, the spouse, a responsible adult member or an authorized representative.

 Moreover, you may elect to complete the interview in person or over the phone.
 During the interview, a staff member at the Social Services office will go over the application with you and may ask you to verify certain information.
 The information provided may determine your eligibility for the SNAP program, as well as the amount of benefits you may qualify to receive.

 You may complete a South Dakota SNAP recertification if you want to receive benefits after your eligibility period ends.
 You must complete the appropriate forms before this period ends, or you will no longer receive any benefits.

 To renew your benefits, visit the DSS online system and log into your account.
 It may take between 10 and 45 minutes to complete the renewal form.
 To renew your benefits another way, contact your Social Services office to discuss your options.

-About Appealing a Food Stamps Denial in Pennsylvania
+About Appealing a Food Stamps Denial in South Dakota

 What happens if your application for food stamps is denied?
 Generally, you will receive a notification as soon as possible explaining why your application was not accepted.
 If you want to appeal this decision, you may request a fair hearing from your Social Services office.
 Learn more about the denial process when you download our free guide.